My practice sits on the edge of Theatre, Dance and Visual Art.

 Biography in brief

-is a Finnish performer, maker and community dance leader based in Wales since 2002.
+is a Finnish performer, maker and community dance leader currently based in Bristol, UK.

 She trained initially at LAMDA 1989-92, and has since continued her professional development in dance and somatic movement work gaining qualifications to teach

 ‘Body and Earth’ and ‘Space Dance’ /New Butoh work, to deliver the Touch Trust programme and the Youth Mindfulness 8 week programme.

 Since the 1990’s she has been performing internationally in dance theatre & film, site specific works, cross art form improvisations, cinema and TV in the UK and Finland.

 She works with people of all ages and abilities, including Creative Dance with children, parent & child Movement Play, young people with disabilities, adults with learning disabilities, and the elderly in care home settings.

 Current performance projects include: Lady of the Lake with Michael Harvey and Stacey Blythe for Beyond the Border Wales International Storytelling Festival 2021, Pneuma by Miranda Tufnell, Sylvia Hallett and David Ward for 3 sites in Yorkshire & Northumbria 2021 and North-Hidden Behind Darkness in development with Gaby Agis and Titta Court.
 In Spring 2021 Eeva collaborated with poet Jonathan Edwards to create a short dance poem-film called Paper roll - (Homage to Jack Kerouac) for NDCW/Literature Wales commission series Plethu.